-A few sizing notes: I originally ordered a 4, but sized down to a 2 after trying them on and having some gaping around my waist.
+A few sizing notes: Size down.
 The 2 is perfect, fits snugly, and shows a tad more of my ankle.
 For reference, I wear a 26 in Madewell denim, and wear a 4 at J.Crew.
 I’m 5’4″, so not as much of my ankle shows as it does on the Everlane models.
-This was my first pair of Everlane pants, and the quality for the price point is excellent.
 These feel so durable and well-made.

 Do you have a favorite of the 3 outfits?
 I think the second one might be mine.

 PS.
 You might also like my giant Everlane review if you’re doing some shopping.